Rebirth Year Five

 –REFERENCE: In Detective Comics #999.
 February—Bruce’s birthday.
 As he does every year on his birthday, Batman runs Program 2.1, placing himself into a virtual world that challenges him by pushing him to his most extreme limits.

 –FLASHBACK: From Batman: Black and White Vol. 5 #1 Part 2—and referenced in Catwoman Vol. 5 #58 and Batman/Catwoman: The Gotham War – Scorched Earth #1.
-Originally told in “COLD” (Batman: Legends of the Dark Knight #192-196).
+Originally told in “SNOW” (Batman: Legends of the Dark Knight #192-196).
 Batman fights an escaped Mr. Freeze, who also dons a fancy new (albeit temporary) costume.
-Note that this JH Williams scene visually calls back to Williams’ own non-canon Modern Age Mr. Freeze origin story, entitled “Cold.”
-Obviously, the Rebirth version of “Cold” cannot be an origin story, but this item still counts as the canonization of Williams’ tale, albeit as a generic Batman versus Mr. Freeze battle.
+Note that this JH Williams scene visually calls back to Williams’ own non-canon Modern Age Mr. Freeze origin story, entitled “Snow.”
+Obviously, the Rebirth version of “Snow” cannot be an origin story, but this item still counts as the canonization of Williams’ tale, albeit as a generic Batman versus Mr. Freeze battle.
 Following this encounter, Batman keeps Mr. Freeze’s “freeze-gun 2.0” as a trophy for the Batcave.

 –FLASHBACK: From Catwoman Vol. 5 #46.
 Batman and Catwoman (in her purple costume with black knee-high boots and black elbow-length gloves) team up against Mr. Freeze and his henchmen.